joaohenggeler/eternal-wanderer/Source/README.md

 * `record_sensitive_snapshots`: enable to allow sensitive snapshots to be recorded.

-* `min_creation_days_for_same_host`: the minimum amount of days after recording a snapshot before the same host can be selected again.
+* `min_recordings_for_same_host`: the minimum amount of recordings before the same host can be selected again.
 May be null if there's no minimum.

-* `min_publish_days_for_same_snapshot`: the minimum amount of days after publishing a recording before the same snapshot can be selected again.
+* `min_publish_days_for_same_url`: the minimum amount of days after publishing a recording before the same URL can be selected again.
 May be null if there's no minimum.

 * `allowed_media_extensions`: a list of file extensions that are allowed when recording a media snapshot.
 This must only include media formats supported by FFmpeg or the browser's plugins.